Coronavirus/covid-19 – information regarding staff/PhD doctoral students

-If you are confirmed as being infected, you are to stay at home for at least seven days, two of which are to be fever-free before returning to the workplace, in accordance with the recommendations of the Swedish Public Health Agency.
+If you are confirmed as being infected, you are to stay at home for at least seven days after falling ill, two of which are to be fever-free and clearly feel well before returning to the workplace, in accordance with the recommendations of the Swedish Public Health Agency.

 If despite confirmation of Covid-19 you only have mild symptoms, check with your manager concerning whether you can work from home.
 However, if you are too ill to work from home, you are to submit a notification of illness in Primula.